 The global movement towards slower fashion is relevant for both producers and consumers.
 For producers, its about scrutinizing their whole supply chain and cleaning it up, including the growing and treatment of cotton, the manufacturing of clothes, the transport of finished garments, the operation of retail spaces, the education of consumers and the recycling of discarded garments.
 Fortunately an increasing number of genuinely sustainable alternatives are popping up.
 These brands are making efforts to not only use organic textiles, but also to offer fair conditions to workers (as certified with the Fair Wear certificate), use less toxic dyes and other chemicals in production, and to offer a take-back and recycling service for old garments.

 But the success of the slow fashion movement also calls for a little work on the side of consumers.
 We are after all the ones who are buying and throwing away too much.
 For many, documentaries like The True Cost and Out of Fashion are enough to motivate them to turn their back on fast fashion and instead favor a slowed down approach.
-This means no longer buying the latest trends at the lowest price but instead taking time to find high quality, timeless pieces that will last more than a season, and only shopping from brands or shops that offer fairtrade, organic, sustainable and/or vintage options.
+This means no longer buying the latest trends at the lowest price but instead taking time to find high quality, timeless pieces that will last more than a season, and only shopping from brands or shops that offer fairtrade, organic, sustainable and recycled/second-hand options.